-The following projects are associated with the Sustainable Places Research Institute:
+The following projects are run by researchers within the Sustainable Places Research Institute:

 Spatial Design Network Analysis (sDNA) led by Dr Crispin Cooper is a standard method for analysing spatial networks.
-It is methodology and an evidence base accompanied by a suite of industry standard free software tools.
-Sign up for training and learn how to use spatial network analysis.
+It is methodology and an evidence base accompanied by a suite of industry standard free software tools..

-The DURESS project is part of a major Research Council initiative to assess the role of biodiversity in delivering the key ecosystem services on which people depend.
+The DURESS project (Diversity of Upland Rivers for Ecosystem Service Sustainability) is part of a major Research Council initiative to assess the role of biodiversity in delivering the key ecosystem services on which people depend.

 The Seagrass Ecosystem Research Group (SERG) is a collaboration between scientists at Cardiff University and Swansea University, engaged in basic and applied research into the structure, function and resilience of seagrass meadows, within a linked social ecological system and the food security support they provide.